Drug information

 How is nifurtimox used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of nifurtimox to treat and prevent Chagas disease.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents With HIV include recommendations on the use of nifurtimox in people with HIV to treat Chagas disease and prevent Chagas disease from reactivating.

 The recommended uses may not always be consistent with FDA-approved uses of nifurtimox.
 See the Guidelines for complete information on recommended uses of nifurtimox in adults and adolescents with HIV.
 Nifurtimox may have other recommended uses not listed above.